-Brexit: Britain asks — Was it worth it? | DW | 30.12.2021
+Brexit: Britain asks — was it worth it? | DW | 30.12.2021

 The post-Brexit trade deal left much "unfinished business," according to Begg, including over Northern Ireland, fisheries and financial services.
 The City of London financial hub is a major contributor to the British economy, and was "almost neglected" in the Brexit negotiations, he told DW.

 The City is trying to obtain what's known as equivalence with the EU — where both sides accept each other's regulations.
-But think tank the Institute of Government thinks a permanent deal is currently unlikely.
+But the Institute of Government think tank believes a permanent deal is currently unlikely.

 Jake Green, from London law firm Ashurst, told the Financial News weekly that Brexit was "going to get real" for banks and other financial firms in 2022, adding that the past 12 months have "been a bit of a hall pass for everyone."